 Which example is best?
-In Example III the treasurer would need membership approval for a dues increase caused by action of either the national or state convention.
+In Example III the treasurer would need membership approval for an increase in dues caused by action of either the national or state convention.
 The process would take up to four months in most branches.
-In Example I the constitution states the fixed amount for one subsection over which there is control-the amount for the operating expenses of the branch.
+In Example I, the constitution states the fixed amount for one subsection over which there is control-the amount for the operating expenses of the branch.
 As a subsidiary of the national and the state it is bound to pay any legally imposed increases of those bodies.
 Example II is a perfect example of legalistic mumbo-jumbo.

 Obviously, Example I is the best.
 It provides for automatic increases in the dues structure for dues and certain assessments of the parent bodies.
-The only time this branch needs to go to its membership for a dues increase occurs when the branch's operating fund needs to be increased.
+The only time this branch needs to go to its membership for an increase in dues is when the branch's operating fund needs to be increased.